Kudos, with its cotton-based, eco-friendly diaper, soaks up $2.4 million in seed funding – TechCrunch

 Big brands would need to do a complete overhaul of their bonding equipment, since the pressure technology they and everyone else uses for bonding only works with plastic-based materials.
 It just won’t work with natural materials.
 That would take a big investment of time and money, while detracting from their flexibility to run current products, which are market leaders.

 Kudos operates on a D2C subscription model, offering a monthly box based on your baby’s changing size and weight, for $78/month.
-Folks can also purchase a box (with a three to five day supply) a la carte for $14.
+Folks can also purchase a box (with a three- to five-day supply) à la carte for $14.